As the world continues to recover from the effect of the COVID-19 pandemic, increased numbers of consumers are turning to e-commerce businesses.

 Reduce cart abandonment

-We’ve all been there when we’ve selected an item online, gone to the checkout only to discover the cost is much greater than what we initially anticipated.
+We’ve all been there when we’ve selected an item online, go to the checkout only to discover the cost is much greater than what we initially anticipated.

-Shipping costs which are not made clear beforehand and then suddenly dropped onto the customer during the checkout stage can be a nasty surprise.
+Shipping costs that are not made clear beforehand and then suddenly dropped onto the customer during the checkout stage can be a nasty surprise.

 For lower cost items, it can often leave customers wondering if the purchase is even worth it at that stage.